JulianSprung/ableton-python/README.md

         D6  [note on]  Velocity:  99.0
         D6  [note off]
         Recording stopped.

+## 4. Using Python Remote Scripts
+To update fist the MIDI notes and control messages that are sent for each button/fader/key etc [see here](https://www.youtube.com/watch?v=goUUzwead2A)

 ## Resources
 1. [Udemy Course: Learn Python through Music with Ableton Live](https://www.udemy.com/course/learning-python-with-ableton-live/) from [@jorgalad](https://github.com/jorgalad)